 6:30 a.m.
 I typically wake up at this time.
 One of the first things I like to do is a 15-minute meditation.
 I get into a traditional posture on a fluffy rug on my bed and sit Indian style.
 When I meditate, I set my day up for productivity and positive energy.
 It really does impact my outlook on the day.
 I do this to calm my mind and thoughts and meditate on the things that I want and am grateful for.
 It helps me recognize and pay respect toward the great things that I have in my life.
 It also allows me to put out into the universe the things that I want.
 This is something that I hadn’t done before.
 But I read a book by Gabrielle Bernstein called The Universe Has Your Back: Transform Fear to Faith.
 One of the things she talks a lot about is putting out into the universe what it is that you want to accomplish.
 And if you really meditate and take the steps to work toward it, it will manifest.
 This is something I really believe in.

 7 a.m.
-I’m a morning-shower person.
+I’m a morning shower person.
 I have a very simple routine.
-Sometimes, I use our shampoos as body wash.
+Sometimes, I use our shampoos as a body wash.
 I know that sounds crazy, but the surfactants in our shampoos are so gentle.
-I really love using our Briogeo Be Gentle Be Kind Green Tea Shampoo ($24) as body wash.
+I really love using our Briogeo Be Gentle Be Kind Green Tea Shampoo (Discontinued) as a body wash.
 I like to reduce clutter in my bathroom and minimize the amount of stuff in my shower.
-So using that shampoo as body wash is definitely one of my hacks for that since they’re so gentle.
-I wash my hair with Briogeo’s Superfoods Collection Be Gentle Be Kind Kale and Apple shampoo ($28) and conditioner ($28).
-I follow up with our Rosarco Milk Reparative Leave-In Conditioning Spray ($20) to help detangle.
-I always seal my ends with an oil because I typically do blow-dry my hair.
+So using that shampoo as a body wash is definitely one of my hacks for that since they’re so gentle.
+I wash my hair with Briogeo’s Superfoods Collection Be Gentle Be Kind Kale and Apple Shampoo ($28) and Conditioner ($28).
+I follow up with our Rosarco Milk Leave-In Conditioning Spray ($20) to help detangle.
+I always seal my ends with oil because I typically do blow-dry my hair.
 Sealing my ends makes sure I don’t lose a lot of moisture during my blow-dry process.

 In the Office